Minimum Entangling Power is Close to Its Maximum: Notations and Preliminaries

 We say an $N$-partite state is bi-separable (or bi-product) if it is a product state in some bipartite cut.
 An $N$-partite state is a genuine entangled state if and only there does not exist a cut, against which the state is a product state, or equivalently, it is not bi-separable.
 For any given index set $\Gamma$ satisfying $\emptyset \subsetneq \Gamma\subsetneq \{1,2,\cdots,N\}$, let $\Sigma_{\Gamma}=\{\ket{\psi}\otimes \ket{\phi}:\ket{\psi}\in \otimes_{i\in \Gamma}\mathcal{H}_i, \ket{\phi}\in \otimes_{j \in {\Gamma}^c}\mathcal{H}_j\}$. ${\Gamma}^c$ is the complement of $\Gamma$ in $\{1,2,\cdots,N\}$.
 The set of genuine entangled states can be characterized by the complement of $\bigcup\limits_{\emptyset \subsetneq \Gamma\subsetneq \{1,2,\cdots,N\}} \Sigma_{\Gamma}$.

-Here we will introduce another entanglement measure for multipartite quantum states, say 'tensor rank', which refers to the number of product states needed to express a given multipartite quantum state.
+Here we will introduce another entanglement measure for multipartite quantum states, the \emph{tensor rank}, which refers to the number of product states needed to express a given multipartite quantum state.

-A multipartite quantum state is said to have border rank $r$ if it can be written as the limit of tensor rank $r$ quantum states.
+A multipartite quantum state is said to have \emph{border rank} $r$ if it can be written as the limit of tensor rank $r$ quantum states.

 Note the set of multipartite quantum states of rank at most $r$ is not closed, and by definition the set of tensors of border rank at most $r$ is the Zariski closure of this set.

 These concepts are also well studied in algebraic geometry.
 The $r$-th secant variety of Segre variety $\Sigma_{d_1,\cdots,d_N}$ is the Zariski closure of the union of the linear spanned by collections of $r+1$ points on Segre variety, denoted as $Sec_r(\Sigma_{d_1,\cdots,d_N})$. $Sec_r(\Sigma_{d_1,\cdots,d_N})$ is irreducible and consists of all multipartite states with border rank at $\leq r+1$.